FG-02

-The FG-02 was a Chinese solid rocket motor burning Polysulfide.
+The FG-02 was a Chinese solid rocket motor burning polysulfide polymer-based composite propellant.
 It was developed by China Hexi Chemical and Machinery Corporation (also known as the 6th Academy of CASIC) for use in the Long March 1 third stage.
 It has a total nominal mass of 2052 kg, of which 1806 kg is propellant load.
 It has an average thrust of 118 kN with a specific impulse of 254 seconds burning for 38 seconds, with a total impulse of 4500 kN.
 It used spin stabilization and a timing device to ignite in flight.

 The Long March 1 is basically a DF-4 with a solid third stage and a fairing.
 So the FG-02 was developed as the third stage to add to the stack.
 It was initially tested on two launches aboard T-7A sounding rockets to validate high altitude ignitions.
-Both successful flights were performed on August 1968.
+Both successful flights were performed in August 1968.
 Before going into the launch vehicle, the propellant load was increased from 900 kg to 1806 kg.
 It performed just two orbital flights, both from Jiuquan and both successful.
 The first was on April 24, 1970, to orbit the indigenous satellite, the Dong Fang Hong I. And the second was on March 3, 1971, on the Shijian 1 mission.